keserz/SMPE24/homework_3_fitts_law/journal.md

 ### data/
 This folder contains 2 experiment performed by the same participant on the [pointing experiment from Ergonomics Web at Cornell University](http://ergo.human.cornell.edu/FittsLaw/FittsLaw.html).
 The date of the experiment was the 2nd january 2025.
 #### First experiment
+which is an attempt to reproduce Coutrix's data
 - `raw_data`, i.e. the raw data  as returned from the experimental software.
 - `mt_data`, i.e. the processed mean movement times as returned from the experimental software.
 #### Second experiment
+run with the default setting of the experimental webpage
 - `raw_data2`, i.e. the raw data  as returned from the experimental software.
 - `mt_data2`, i.e. the processed mean movement times as returned from the experimental software.
 #### Coutrix experiment
+data collected in Coutrix's experiment
 - `20211117_1527_RawData`, i.e. the raw data  as returned from the experimental software.
 - `20211117_1527_MeanMT`, i.e. the processed mean movement times as returned from the experimental software.